 This report provides an evaluation of the contribution of Commonwealth environmental water to flow regimes and hydrological connectivity across the Basin.
-The evaluation focuses on the 2017-18 watering year, with a limited evaluation of the cumulative multi-year outcomes achieved over the period 1 July 2014 to 30 June 2018 in the valleys of the Basin where Commonwealth environmental water was delivered.
+The evaluation focuses on the 2018-19 watering year, and also evaluation of the cumulative multi-year outcomes achieved over the period 1 July 2014 to 30 June 2019 in the valleys of the Basin where Commonwealth environmental water was delivered.